barseghyanartur/django-fobi/docs/index.rst

 - Data handling in plugins (form handlers).
 Save the data, mail it to some address or repost it to some other endpoint.
 See the `Bundled form handler plugins`_ for more information.
 - Developer-friendly API, which allows to edit existing or build new form fields and handlers without touching the core.
 - Support for custom user model.
 - `Theming`_.
 There are 3 ready to use `Bundled themes`_: Bootstrap 3,
   Foundation 5 and Simple (in style of Django admin).
 - Implemented `integration with FeinCMS
   <https://github.com/barseghyanartur/django-fobi/tree/stable/src/fobi/contrib/apps/feincms_integration>`_
-  (in a form of a FeinCMS Page widget).
+  (in a form of a FeinCMS page widget).
 - Implemented `integration with DjangoCMS
   <https://github.com/barseghyanartur/django-fobi/tree/stable/src/fobi/contrib/apps/djangocms_integration>`_
-  (in a form of a DjangoCMS Page plugin).
+  (in a form of a DjangoCMS page plugin).
 - Implemented `integration with Mezzanine
   <https://github.com/barseghyanartur/django-fobi/tree/stable/src/fobi/contrib/apps/mezzanine_integration>`_
-  (in a form of a Mezznine Page).
+  (in a form of a Mezzanine page).
 - Reordering of form elements using drag-n-drop.
 - Data export (`db_store
   <https://github.com/barseghyanartur/django-fobi/tree/stable/src/fobi/contrib/plugins/form_handlers/db_store>`_